Applications to join are now closed

 Project Launch

-eDNA Expeditions Phase II officially begins with the selection and onboarding of 25 marine sites worldwide.
+eDNA Expeditions 2026-2028 officially begins with the selection and onboarding of 25 marine sites worldwide.
 Initial training programs and equipment distribution to participating sites.

 Q2 - Q3 2026